 Style Meaning WS_HSCROLL Creates a window that has a horizontal scroll bar.
 WS_ICONIC Creates a window that is initially iconic.
 For use with the WS_OVERLAPPED style only.
 WS_MAXIMIZE Creates a window of maximum size.
 WS_MAXIMIZEBOX Creates a window that has a Maximize box.
 WS_MINIMIZE Creates a window of minimum size.
 WS_MINIMIZEBOX Creates a window that has a Minimize box.
 WS_OVERLAPPED Creates an overlapped window.
 An overlapped window has a caption and a border.
 WS_OVERLAPPEDWINDOW Creates an overlapped window having the WS_OVERLAPPED, WS_CAPTION, WS_SYSMENU, WS_THICKFRAME, WS_MINIMIZEBOX, and WS_MAXIMIZEBOX styles.
 WS_POPUP Creates a pop-up window.
 It cannot be used with the WS_CHILD style.
 WS_POPUPWINDOW Creates a pop-up window that has the WS_POPUP, WS_BORDER, and WS_SYSMENU styles.
-The WS_CAPTION style must be com- bined with the WS_POPUPWINDOW style to make the System menu visible.
+The WS_CAPTION style must be combined with the WS_POPUPWINDOW style to make the System menu visible.
 WS_SIZEBOX Creates a window that has a size box.
 Used only for windows with a title bar or with vertical and horizontal scroll bars.
-WS_SYSMENU Creates a window that has a System- menu box in its title bar.
+WS_SYSMENU Creates a window that has a Systemmenu box in its title bar.
 Used only for windows with title bars.
 If used with a child window, this style creates a Close box instead of a System-menu box.
-WS_TABSTOP Specifies one of any number of control through which the user can move by using the TAB key.
+WS_TABSTOP Specifies one of any number of controls through which the user can move by using the TAB key.
 The TAB key moves the user to the next control specified by the WS_TABSTOP style.
 This style is valid only for controls.

 Style Meaning WS_THICKFRAME Creates a window with a thick frame that can be used to size the window.
-WS_VISIBLE Creates a window that is initially vis- ible.
+WS_VISIBLE Creates a window that is initially visible.
 This applies to overlapping and pop-up windows.
-For overlapping windows, the y parameter is used as a parameter for the ShowWindow func- tion.
+For overlapping windows, the y parameter is used as a parameter for the ShowWindow function.
 WS_VSCROLL Creates a window that has a vertical scroll bar.

-Comments If the predefined names are u WINDOWS.H file will be in used, the #include directive must be used so that the cluded in the resource script.
+If the predefined names are used, the #include directive must be used so that the WINDOWS.H file will be included in the resource script.